tadesouaiaia/bridgePRS-website/docs/req_software.md

 The BridgePRS wrapper requires python3+ ([download](https://www.python.org/downloads/)) and the matplotlib library ([download](https://matplotlib.org/stable/users/installing/index.html)) is required to create plots (options).

-If Python3+ is not available, BridgePRS can be ran using shell scripts, as described in the README file.
+## Bash
-If Python3+ is available, all other dependencies can be ran using the BridgePRS
+BridgePRS can also be run using a shell script as described [here](https://github.com/clivehoggart/BridgePRS).

 !!!
 Note "BridgePRS check requirements"